All Episodes

 And they have a much more conservative and personally defensive attitude.

-So I think that, you know, we need to Take on a more sober reality about life and the potentials for disaster in our own backyards here.
+So I think that, you know, we need to take on a more sober reality about life and the potentials for disaster in our own backyards here.

-Let's talk about the man-made variety first.
+All right, well, let's talk about the man-made variety first.

 Now, this is really serious stuff.

-I've been hearing more than rumors that Osama Bin Laden, the terrorist guy, may have some number of suitcase nuclear devices.
+I've been hearing more than rumors that Osama bin Laden, the terrorist guy, may have some number of suitcase nuclear devices.

 And he's not exactly the first person you'd want to be in possession of those.

-Have you heard that and do you think that is true?
+And do you think that is true?

-Yes, I'll discuss that, but just to defend you and your reputation, so they don't say that you and I are a bunch of kooky fanatics.
+But just to defend you and your reputation, so they don't say that you and I are a bunch of kooky fanatics.

 You may indeed.